Worldbuilding for the Costume Design of Syntactic Labyrinths

 Q: What type of materials could be suitable for the mass-produced hazmat suits?

-A: With the lack of natural material available, the humans of Babel manufactured new synthetic fibres.
+A: With the lack of natural material available, the humans of Babel manufactured new synthetic fibers.
 Nylon as we know it does not protect against toxic fumes and Kevlar is too stiff and heavy to be worn comfortably.
 The new bio-fibre created is lightweight, durable and breathable in only one direction.

 Q: How can humans display taste and culture while wearing the hazmat uniform?

 A: Even though the hazmat suit is a uniform, culture is very highly regarded in the world of Syntactic Labyrinths.
-Humans feel the need to, and are allowed to express themselves through colour and patterns.
-Colours can reflect the energy a person would like to express, while patterns are symbols for belief systems.
+Humans feel the need to, and are allowed to express themselves through color and patterns.
+Colors can reflect the energy a person would like to express, while patterns are symbols for belief systems.
 Since cultures as we know them have collapsed, humans have gathered around a common culture that is marked with respect and a sense of nostalgia for the Old World.

 Character and Costume design illustrations in watercolor.
 Painted by Charlotte Simons for Syntactic Labyrinths, a science fiction short film by Blauw Films.
 The textile design are bright colorblockings.

-Water color and pencil illustrations of the Hazmat Suits in Syntactic Labyrinths.
+Water color and pencil illustrations of the Hazmat Suits in Syntactic Labyrinths

 Colours, Patterns and Design Language

-I’ve changed the technical details of the hazmats quite a bit over the last years, and have tweaked ideas about colours and texture.
+Designing these suits has not been a straightforward process.
+I’ve changed the technical details of the hazmats quite a bit over the last years, and have tweaked ideas about colors and texture.

 As reference, I like to look at the work of legendary costume designer Emi Wada.

 She designed, among others, the costumes for Akira Kurosawa movies.
 In terms of colour and patterns, Kurosawa movies are hugely inspirational to me.
 She has mastered how to balance composition, character and colour.
 She knows how to add detail and personality, without overwhelming the image.

 I also own a beautiful book, Textiles of Japan, which has given me lots of inspiration in terms of geometric, symbolic patterns and colour blocking.